MicrosoftDocs/quantum-docs/articles/qdk-relnotes.md

 - Fixed a bug that prevents QIR generation from being enabled in the iqsharp-base Docker image.
 See details [here](https://github.com/microsoft/iqsharp/issues/432).
 - Implemented new special functions (e.g.: factorial and log-gamma) in Microsoft.Quantum.Math (microsoft/QuantumLibraries#448).
 Thanks to @TheMagicNacho for the contribution (microsoft/QuantumLibraries#440)!
 - C# Client: Changed input data format type to "v2" for Quantum Computing.
-- Set CLI user agent to include version number.
+- Released Az CLI quantum extension version 0.5.0: Adapted to 'az' tool version 2.23.0, adding user agent information on calls to Azure Quantum Service.

 ## Azure Quantum service update
 *May 18th, 2021*